maehw/UsbInsight/README.md

 - Time stamps are rounded to microseconds (nanosecond granularity was not relevant for my use case) - could use ns instead of us, when needed;
   could also use duration instead of the end time
-- Could add a progress bar that shows how much of the input file has already been processed and maybe also an estimated time of completion. - So that you know if it's worth getting another coffee or not.
-- Maybe a processing speed indicator that show a factor in relation to how much faster/slower than real-time processing we are.
+- Maybe a variant of the progress bar where the bar is rather a processing speed indicator that show a factor in relation to how much faster/slower than real-time processing we are.
 - There could be more additional filtering capabilities (e.g. only export traffic with specific device addresses or even endpoints).
 For now, this has to be done in your own post-processing.
 - Cannot handle `NYET` handshake packets yet.
 - Cannot handle special PIDs `PREamble`, `ERR`, `Split` and `Ping` yet.
 - This is all text-based processing and hence quite slow!
 But it works.
-- This has only been tested with my USB low-speed captures so far (i.e. also no SOF packets seen there).
-Feel free to provide full-speed captures and also fix the code.
+- This has only been tested with some of my own USB low-speed and full-speed captures so far.
+Feel free to provide your own captures, open an issue on GitHub and of course, also to fix the code and contribute your changes (by opening a pull request).
 - When analyzing the actual payload data, hexadecimal may be a better data representation than the current decimal one.
 - Separator for CSV output files is `;` as opposed to `,` in the input files from the Saleae Logic export.
 This allows us to export a list of payload bytes separated with commas in a single column.